NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 - A restore log with detailed verbosity
 - MTR or a Fiddler traces (see below)
 - Your geographical area
-- Your operating system version
-- Machine configuration (CPU, Network, hard drive)
-- Whether your machine is behind a proxy or firewall
+- Whether your machine is behind a proxy or firewall?
-- The versions of .NET that are installed on the machine
-- Versions of cross-platform tools such as .NET CLI, or DNU that you're using
+- Is your machine located on a cloud providers' data center (Azure, AWS etc)?
+If yes, please provide the name of the provider and the region.

 *To capture MTR:*